Before

 Fire depth.
 Now immediately the hobby smiths on the forums are going to attack the idea that a blacksmith's fire must be at least 7 inches (180 mm.) or more in depth.
 So let's look at some proof in photos of forges in blacksmith's shop.
 Click on the photos below to enlarge them.

 One of the firepots in the photo below is the Centaur Vulcan that this author has used in 3 different forges since 1981.
 The coal is piled on top of the firebrick to a depth of about 1-1/2 inches (40 mm.).
 The brick is roughly 2-3/4 inches (72 mm.) tall.
 The depth of the firepot below the brick is roughly 3 inches (80 mm.).
 Total fire depth is 7 to 8 inches (180-200 mm.).
 This is a typical fire for general blacksmithing work.
-Compare this with the brake drum forge.

 Photo (at middle right) shows the Centaur Vulcan pot installed in a new steel forge.